The other day, I heard someone say the most beautiful thing when I asked about the passing of his friend.

-“He lay down for a nap and woke up with Jesus,” he said.
+“He laid down for a nap and woke up with Jesus,” he said.

 But this takes me back to my friend who’d just lost his friend.

-It makes me want to double-down on devoting my ride on this little blue marble to making it a better place to live.
+While happy his friend is now in a better place, it only makes me want to double down on making my ride on this little blue marble a better place to live.